Updated 13 May 2020

-To stop the spread of COVID-19, gathering together for funerals and tangi is not permitted while New Zealand is at Level 4.
+To stop the spread of COVID-19, people should aim to have small gatherings of up to 10 people for public funerals and tangihanga while New Zealand is at Alert Level 2.

 Although a lot is out of your control right now, there are still some things you could choose to do to honour and farewell your loved one or friend while you are in isolation.
 Some of the following ideas might be helpful at this time.

 Remember, everyone is different, and we are all isolated in different circumstances right now.

 Download the FDANZ COVID-19 Grief Resource and adapt the ideas as you need to.

 There are also many organisations that offer help and support for grief and trauma ranging from resources, counselling and support groups.
 Contact details for these organisations here.